 This article describes one way how to fix seemingly non-sensical “Access denied” errors, that you get when running Set-PnPAvailablePageLayouts.
 Problem While running the PnP cmdlet for enabling or selecting the available publishing page layouts for a web, you run into this, fairly generic error: Access denied.
 You do not have permission to perform this action or access this resource.
 PS C:\> Set-PnPAvailablePageLayouts -AllowAllPageLayouts Set-PnPAvailablePageLayouts : Access denied.
 You do not have permission to perform this action or access this resource.
 At line:1 char:1 + Set-PnPAvailablePageLayouts…Continue reading How to fix “Access denied” errors when running “Set-PnPAvailablePageLayouts”?

 This post describes how you can access your Entity Framework Core model classes and the database context in your Azure Functions.
 In my example I’m using EF Core 2.1, but the main principle should be the same for later versions as well.
-Please note, that I use Azure functions runtime 2.x (and so should you!)
+Please note, that I use Azure functions runtime v2 (but it should work the same in v3 !)
 Another easy one, that I was unable to find much guidance on!
 But first, let’s start with the basics.
-Why would you want to have this setup?
-Why would you…Continue reading How to access EF’s DbContext in an Azure Function on V2 runtime?
+Why would you want to have…Continue reading How to access Entity Framework Core’s DbContext in an Azure Function?

 This post describes a simple way to get around the following error while running Connect-PnPOnline: “The sign-in name or password does not match one in the Microsoft account system.”
 Truthfully, this one is kind of simple and stupid – but as I’ve seen before, it’s surely worth documenting anyway!
 Below is an example of such error.
 PS C:\> Connect-PnPOnline https://contoso.sharepoint.com/sites/CommunicationSite/ Connect-PnPOnline : The sign-in name or password does not match one in the Microsoft account system.
 At line:1 char:1 + Connect-PnPOnline https://contoso.sharepoint.com/sites/CommunicationS … + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~…Continue reading Another fix to “Connect-PnPOnline : The sign-in name or password does not match one in the Microsoft account system.”